bloominstituteoftechnology/web-sprint-challenge-adding-data-persistence/README.md

 1. Explain the difference between `Relational Databases` and `SQL`.

+  A. Relational Datebases describe the structure of the database.
+SQL is the language used to query the database.

 2. Why do tables need a `primary key`?

+  A. It is the unique identifier for the table.

 3. What is the name given to a table column that references the primary key on another table.

+  A. It is the table name _ id so if it is the primary key on the projects table in the tasks table the column would be project_id

 4. What do we need in order to have a _many to many_ relationship between two tables.

+  A. intermediary table to link the two

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.